 In the case of a suspected murder or manslaughter, the coroner will pass the investigation to the police, to whom you can then disclose the medical notes directly.

 All sudden, suspicious, accidental, unexpected and unexplained deaths in Scotland are investigated by the procurator fiscal, rather than a coroner's office.
 Read more in our guide on fatal accident inquiries (FAIs).

 There are some differences in the way the coronial system operates in Northern Ireland.
 If you need details, speak to the MDU's medico-legal advisers.

-My patient, a woman in her 60s, died recently.
+A patient, a woman in her 60s, died recently.
 She had only been on my list for six months and I saw her on one occasion three months before her death.
 I was aware from her notes of a problem with alcohol abuse and her relatives now tell me that she was neglecting herself.
-In short, I do not know whether I could sign a death certificate.
+In short, I don't know whether I could sign a death certificate.
 Should I ask the coroner's permission?

-The coroner cannot give you authority to sign a death certificate.
-A doctor attending the deceased patient in her last illness is required by statute to complete a death certificate, giving the cause of death to the best of their knowledge and belief.
-If, as it appears, you feel you are without the knowledge and belief to complete the certificate, then it can be completed to show that the death has been reported to the coroner.
+If you feel you don't have the knowledge and belief to complete the certificate, then it can be completed to show that the death has been reported to the coroner.
 The registrar cannot register the death until the coroner has finished their inquiries.

-This guidance was correct at publication 18/03/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 26/07/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.